-Rupert Parker travels to Tampere, Finland’s second most important city, once dubbed the Nordic Manchester
+In his guide to Tampere, Rupert Parker travels to Finland’s second most important city, once dubbed the Nordic Manchester

 Tampere is around 100 miles north of Helsinki and is the third-largest city in Finland.
 It’s attractively situated on the Tammerkoski rapids, between two large lakes, and it was the water power here that attracted Scottish engineer James Finlayson.
 In 1820 he started the industrial revolution in Finland, opening a factory manufacturing heavy machinery.